Andreloui5/3DCreditCardForm/README.md

     cardState.zipCode ? setZipCode(cardState.zipCode) : setZipCode("");
   }, [cardState]);

-  // sets card type when the card Number changes.
+  // Sets card type when the card Number changes.
 This is used to change the animation backgound img useEffect(() => {
     const currentCard = findCardType(cardNum);
     setCardType(currentCard);